DiffTune: Optimizing CPU Simulator Parameters with Learned Differentiable Surrogates: Approach

 By selecting a neural network as $\hat{f}$'s representation, we are able to leverage $\hat{f}$'s differentiable nature not only to train $\hat{f}$ (solving the optimization problem posed in \Cref{alg:surrogate}) but also to solve the optimization problem posed in \Cref{alg:surrogate_problem} with gradient-based optimization.
 This stands in contrast to $f$ which is, generally, non-differentiable and therefore does not permit the computation of its gradients.

 \paragraph{Surrogate example}

 A visual example of this is presented in Figure~\ref{fig:diff-approx-plot}, which shows an example of the timing predicted by \mca{} (blue) and a trained \scaffold of \mca{} (orange).
 The x-axis of Figure~\ref{fig:diff-approx-plot} is the value of the \dispatchwidth parameter, and the y-axis is the predicted timing of \mca{} with that \dispatchwidth for the basic block consisting of the single instruction \lstinline{shrq $5, 16( The blue points represent the prediction of \mca{} when instantiated with different values for \dispatchwidth.
 The na\"{i}ve approach of optimizing \mca{} would be combinatorial search, since without a continuous and smooth surface to optimize, it is impossible to use standard first-order techniques. \name{} instead first learns a \scaffold{} of \mca{}, represented by the orange line in Figure~\ref{fig:diff-approx-plot}.
-This \scaffold{}, though not exactly the same as \mca{}, is smooth, and therefore possible to optimize with first-order techniques like gradient descent.
+This \scaffold{}, though not exactly the same as \mca{}, is smooth and differentiable.
+Importantly, the \scaffold{} interpolates \mca{}'s predictions even in places where \mca{} does not have a defined output, such as between the integer-valued parameter settings.
+Together, these properties mean that it is possible to optimize parameters against the \scaffold{} with first-order techniques like gradient descent.